 Now that’s an alarming figure!
 This can be somewhat attributed to the way this quintessential talent management process is executed in most companies.
 Performance appraisal undoubtedly is the most dreadful process for employees and HR professionals and thus, it ought to be executed in a straightforward and unemotional manner.

 Both negative as well as positive performance reviews of an employee require justification.
 Most importantly, negative reviews ought to be documented well and backed with substantial proof to avoid any kind of dispute.
 This can be anything such as project fails, behaviour issues, warnings related to work etc.

 Here’s how you can avert the potential shortcomings that performance reviews often bring along:

 These are three simple yet effective ways to justify an employee’s performance evaluation minus chaos.
-To know how our intelligent performance appraisal software can automate and simplify this dreaded and critical human resources management process, contact us here or drop a note at firstname.lastname@example.org to book a quick demo and see how it works.
+To know how our intelligent performance management system can automate and simplify this dreaded and critical human resources management process, contact us or drop a note at firstname.lastname@example.org to book a quick demo and see how it works.